deltachat/deltachat-pages/en/help.md

 ### Does Delta Chat support end-to-end-encryption?

 - Yes.
-Delta Chat implements the Autocrypt Level 1 standard and can thus E2E-encrypt messages with other Autocrypt-capable apps.
+Delta Chat implements the [Autocrypt Level 1](https://autocrypt.org/level1.html) standard and can thus E2E-encrypt messages with other Autocrypt-capable apps.

 - Delta Chat also supports a strong form of end-to-end encryption that is even safe against active attacks, see "verified groups" further below.

 ### What do I have to do to activate the end-to-end-encryption?

-- Nothing.
+Nothing.

-- Delta Chat apps (and other [Autocrypt](https://autocrypt.org)-compatible e-mail apps) share the keys required for end-to-end-encryption automatically as the first messages are sent.
+Delta Chat apps (and other [Autocrypt](https://autocrypt.org)-compatible e-mail apps) share the keys required for end-to-end-encryption automatically as the first messages are sent.
 After this, all subsequent messages are encrypted end-to-end automatically.
 If one of the chat partners uses a non-Autocrypt e-mail app, subsequent messages are not encrypted until an Autocrypt-compliant app is available again.

-- If you want to rather avoid end-to-end-encrypted e-mails by default, use the corresponding Autocrypt setting in "Settings" or "Advanced settings".
+If you want to rather avoid end-to-end-encrypted e-mails by default, use the corresponding Autocrypt setting in "Advanced settings".

 ### If end-to-end-encryption is not available, is the connection not encrypted at all?